amytangcodes/employee-timetracker-app/README.md

 - duration of breaks
 - duration of whole shift minus time spent on breaks

-**What schema design did you choose and why?**

 **If you were given another day to work on this, how would you spend it?
 What if you were given a month?**

-- Continue working on creating new data, hook up edit log data, and delete log
+- Continue working on creating new log, hook up edit log data, and delete log
 - Format clock and date
 - Add user profile section - User profile controller
 - Maybe go through [this](https://blog.heroku.com/a-rock-solid-modern-web-stack) to better understand deploying to heroku